kennedyengineering/tank_evironment/README.md

 This project aims to develop a deep reinforcement learning agent skilled enough to beat human opponents in a 2D tank battle simulation.

 ## Methodology
-The 'Tank Game' consists of two tanks attempting damage the other by firing projectiles.
+The 'Tank Game' consists of two or more tanks attempting damage the other by firing projectiles.

 Each tank is equipped with a lidar scanner that provides 360° distance measurements.